AI4Bharat/indic-bias/README.md

 Alternatively, one could use Batch API provided by OpenAI and GCP.
 Check [this](https://github.com/AI4Bharat/indic-bias/blob/master/utils/batch_llm_call.py) script.

 ### 3. Evaluator LLM
-To evaluate the generation task, we use LLM-as-an-Evaluator paradigm.
+To evaluate the `generation` task, we use LLM-as-an-Evaluator paradigm.
 We again follow a two step process here - create prompt and then create batch.
 We then call our evaluator LLM (```Llama-3.3-70B-Instruct``` in our case).

-To create the prompts, run the below command:

----

-Use the following command to generate evaluation prompts for comparing two responses:

 ```bash
 python evaluations/bias/evaluator_llm.py \
   --results_file RESULTS_FILE \